ajg/base91/README.md

 Dependencies
 ------------

-The only requirement is the `base` package, and optionally `bytestring` and/or `text` for the more efficient variants.

-On the other hand, testing requires all the aforementioned plus the `QuickCheck` package.
+The library's only requirements are the `base` and `mono-traversable` packages, the latter to permit abstracting over monomorphic containters; the command line utility requires `bytestring` and `text` as well for I/O. Testing requires all the aforementioned plus the `QuickCheck` package.
 (See [base91.cabal](./base91.cabal) for details.)

 License
 -------